 It is not possible to dispute a chargeback on GoCardless.

-GoCardless is not supported on Chargebee's Rhapsody theme.
+GoCardless is not supported on Chargebee's Rhapsody theme of old hosted pages.

 GoCardless does not support iframe tags.